- About Us

 Funder & Project Dates

-This project is funded under the New Foundations 2021 Programme from December 2021-August 2022.
+This project is funded under the New Foundations 2021 Programme from December 2021-February 2023.

-Dr Fiona Dukelow (PI) (School of Applied Social Studies) and Dr Joe Whelan (School of Social Work and Social Policy, Trinity College Dublin), in partnership with One Family.
+Dr Fiona Dukelow (PI) (School of Applied Social Studies), Dr Joe Whelan (School of Social Work and Social Policy, Trinity College Dublin), and Dr Margaret Scanlon (Post-Doctoral Researcher, ISS21) in partnership with One Family.